qpdf/qpdf/README-windows.txt

 In order to build qpdf, you must have copies of zlib and pcre.
 The easy way to get them is to download them from the qpdf download area.
 There are packages called external-libs-bin.zip and external-libs-src.zip.
-If you are building with MSVC 9 (.NET 2008) or MINGW 4.4, you can just extract the external-libs-bin.zip zip file into the top-level qpdf source tree.
+If you are building with MSVC 2010 or MINGW, you can just extract the qpdf-external-libs-bin.zip zip file into the top-level qpdf source tree.
+Note that you need the 2012-06-20 version (at least) to build qpdf 3.0 or greater since this incldues 64-bit libaries.
 It will create a directory called external-libs which contains header files and precompiled libraries.
 Passing --enable-external-libs to ./configure (which is done automatically if you follow the instructions below) is sufficient to find them.

 You can also obtain pcre and zlib directly on your own and install them.
 If you are using mingw, you can just set CPPFLAGS, LDFLAGS, and